-Size 12-24 Committee members Composition 3-6 representatives from the 'Production and Transformation' membership class 3-6 representatives from the 'Industrial Users' membership class • 4-10 representatives from the 'Civil Society' membership class • 2 representatives from the Indigenous Peoples Advisory Forum.
+Size 12-24 Committee members Composition 3-6 representatives from the 'Production and Transformation' membership class 2 Grepresentatives from the 'Industrial Lisers' membership class 3-6 representatives from the 'Industrial Users' membership class 4-10 representatives from the 'Civil Society' membership class 2 representatives from the Indigenous Peoples Advisory Forum.
 Chairs Two Committee co-chairs elected by Committee members, one representing aluminium supply chain interests and one representing civil society and indigenous peoples' interests.